l0cks-acab/AMPTemplates/README.md

 - Review the AMP console/logs for more specific error messages
 - If you're using the SDL version (`nzportable64-sdl`), ensure SDL2 libraries are installed on your server

+### "Target not registered" error when connecting

+If players see "target not registered" when trying to connect:

+1. **Protocol Name Mismatch** (Most Common Cause):
+   - The protocol name on the server must exactly match what the client expects
+   - **For desktop clients**: The server must use `NZP-REBOOT`
+   - **For web clients**: The server must use `NZP-REBOOT-WEB`
+   - **Fix via Console** (if Settings tab is not available):
+     - Go to your AMP instance → **Console** tab
+     - Type: `set com_protocolname NZP-REBOOT`
+     - Press Enter
+     - The server should accept connections immediately
+   - **Fix via Startup Command** (permanent):
+     - Go to your AMP instance → **Configuration** tab
+     - Find the "Startup/Command Line" section
+     - Ensure the command line includes: `+com_protocolname NZP-REBOOT`
+     - Save and restart the server
+   - **Verify**: Check the server console to confirm the protocol name is set correctly

+2. **Server Not Fully Started**:
+   - The server may still be initializing when the connection is attempted
+   - Wait a few seconds after server start before connecting
+   - Check the server console to see if it's fully initialized

+3. **Port Mismatch**:
+   - Ensure the client is connecting to the correct port
+   - Verify the `sv_port` setting matches the port the client is using
+   - Check that the port configured in AMP matches the `sv_port` setting
+   - You can set the port via console: `set sv_port 27500` (or whatever port you're using)

+4. **Server Console Check**:
+   - Look at the server console logs when a player tries to connect
+   - Check for any error messages or connection attempts being logged
+   - Verify the server is actually receiving the connection request

 ### Players can't connect / SCTP/DTLS errors

 If you see errors like `SCTP Abort` or `DTLS Terminated` when players try to connect: